-We've worked in modern furniture for nearly 20 years, and have our own selection of modern dining chairs.
+We've worked in modern furniture for nearly 20 years, and have our own selection of modern dining chairs and modern dining room sets.
 But these designs fall into a class of their own!
-Love them or hate them, we think you'll agree that some chairs are so striking, so unusual that you can't help but look at them!
+Love them or hate them, we think you'll agree that some chairs are so striking, so unusual, that you can't help but look at them!

 We've gathered them all here for you!
 In no particular order: the 30 coolest, most unusual, contemporary dining chairs out there!

 Shown here with the dowel-legs, the Eames Molded Plastic Dining Chair is another fantastic example of contemporary design and innovative manufacturing.
 A staple in mid-Century modern designs the world over, this Eames piece is a fan favorite for myriad reasons.
 To start, unlike some of its brethren, the molded plastic chair is a little more affordable than its wooden counterparts.
 But we think there’s more to it!
 The plastic variation is available in dozens of colors, enabling it to blend or pop as needed!
 And like all Eames designs, we think it's amazing how well it has stood the test of time.
 It's a timeless modern dining chair for any space!
 Shop the licensed version here, or you might like our Charlie Dining Chair.